jozavala-msft/data-accelerator/Arm-Parameters.md

 		* Run the deploy.bat

 ### Scale up by using bigger / high performance resources
-* For some resources such as Service Fabric, HDInsight and Redis, the default type/size is smaller.
+* For some resources such as Service Fabric, HDInsight and Redis, the default type and size are geared toward testing things out and is smaller.
 	* The default values are as follows

 		* VM size for Service Fabric resource